Back to Freepik Calendar

 Switzerland

-Celebrating Earth Day in Geneva: planting trees, green sales and much more.
+Celebrating Earth Day in Geneva: planting trees, green sales, and much more.
 One of the major events in Switzerland takes place in Geneva.
 The International School of Geneva organizes a green sale.
-Their target is to get money to plant trees on the school playgrounds.
-They also sell organic food to achieve that and to let people know about the importance of including GMO-free food in our diets.
-For its part, the Geneva Business School also proposed some actions to#RestoreOurHealth as a way of celebrating Earth day.
-When a new student begins his or her studies at the Geneva Business School, he or she is given a tree to plant in the forest of the school.
-There are also actions related to the Earth Day, to nature and its protection during the Geneva Forum.
-They study, for example, consumption patterns and their direct relation with nature and ecosystems.
+Their target is to raise money to plant trees on the school playgrounds.
+They also sell organic food to promote the importance of including GMO-free food in our diets.
+For its part, the Geneva Business School also proposed some actions to #RestoreOurHealth as a way of celebrating Earth Day.
+When a new student begins his or her studies at the Geneva Business School, they are given a tree to plant in their school’s forest.
+Actions related to Earth Day and nature protection are studied at the Geneva Forum, including consumption patterns and their impact on ecosystems.

 Canada

 Let’s play outside!
-For a correct development and growth, children need to play outside.
-They need to explore, live adventures and enjoy nature.
-This will create not only healthy kids, but also healthy adults.
-In Canada they know the importance of playing outside.
+For proper development and growth, children need to play outdoors.
+They need to explore, have adventures, and enjoy nature.
+This will create healthy not only kids but also adults.
+Canada knows the importance of playing outside.
 Sadly enough, because of technology, this activity is endangered.
-Hence, Canada is devoting Earth Day to enhance the importance of outdoor play.
-They have created a crowdfunding platform called #Pledge4PLAY and they invite people to post their outdoor play memories on social media.
+Hence, Earth Day in Canada is all about enhancing the importance of outdoor play.
+They have created a crowdfunding platform called #Pledge4PLAY, and they invite people to post their outdoor play memories on social media.
 This association is trying to create accessible play spaces that help stimulate children.
-By doing so, children are able to connect with nature, which translates into adults that will take care of the environment.
-They raise awareness not only using social media, but also by means of donations and raffles.
+By doing so, children are able to connect with nature, which translates into adults who will take care of the environment.
+They raise awareness not only through social media but also through donations and raffles.